ideabase/Treno/public/production/instructions.md

 * Type "sudo npm install -g grunt-cli" and enter
 * Type "sudo npm install" and enter
 * Navigate to the directory where your project is located (the public or html folder)
 * Type "grunt" and hit enter.
+(If criticalcss task gets stuck, MAMP probably isn't running)

 Grunt will do the following: